intel/workload-services-framework/staging/recipes/gen5/mysql/README.md

 ## Overview
 Database performance is one of the most important components for enterprise applications experience.
 The entire industry, be it web-based ecommerce, social media, cloud services or most other enterprise applications, they use databases.
 [MySQL](https://www.mysql.com/products/community/) is the most popular open source RDBMS and has been running on Intel platforms for over 25 years.
-The latest version 8.0.23 was released January 2021.
 MySQL supports the use of multiple storage engines definable for table creation.

 ### MySQL Configuration